hirp7/maia/README.md

-# maia, microwave analytically integrated-design assistant
+# maia, microwave analytical integrated-design assistant
 is a support tool for RF circuit design, especially for microwave passive filter design at this moment.

 The latest version of maia covers following filters: